Shelby Singleton: Career

 After his military discharge he worked in a munitions company, based in Shreveport, Louisiana for five years before being hired in October 1957 to promote Starday Records country music catalog.
 When a marketing arrangement between Starday and Mercury Records was terminated, Singleton was hired by Mercury to do promotional work.
 He rose in the company to become a record producer and executive in Mercury's Nashville office.
 In 1960, he achieved his first hit single, Brook Benton's recording of "The Boll Weevil Song", which became a #2 single on the Billboard Hot 100 chart the following year.
 Singleton spent nine years at Mercury and its sister label, Smash Records, during which he was involved in producing many hit records, including Leroy Van Dyke's "Walk On By"; "Ahab the Arab" by Ray Stevens; and "Wooden Heart" by Joe Dowell.
 He was responsible for convincing Roger Miller to sign with Smash Records, where he would have most of his hits of the '60s.
-Singleton also acted as producer for such artists as Jerry Lee Lewis, Roger Miller, Charlie Rich, Dave Dudley, Brook Benton, and Orion (singer).
+Singleton also acted as producer for such artists as Jerry Lee Lewis, Roger Miller, Charlie Rich, Dave Dudley, Brook Benton, and Orion.

 In 1962, Singleton bought the master recording of "Hey Paula" by Jill and Ray, originally released on LeCam Records.
 He changed their names to Paul & Paula and issued the song on Mercury's sister label, Philips Records.
 The song spent three weeks at number one on the Billboard Hot 100.
 By 1966, Singleton was vice-president of Mercury, but resigned to form several music labels, including SSS International and Plantation Records.
 He achieved his first #1 hit in 1968 with Jeannie C. Riley's "Harper Valley PTA".
 The following year, Singleton purchased Sun Records and its rock and roll catalog from Sam Phillips.
 From this point onwards, most of his career was dedicated to releasing and repackaging the Sun catalog, much of which was previously unreleased.
 Singleton was also on the nominating committee of the Hit Parade Hall of Fame.

 Singleton was known to find talent in all parts of the country.
 For example, The Flatlanders were brought to his attention by freelance producer Royce Clark.
 In 1972 the Flatlanders traveled from Lubbock to Nashville to record with Clark for Singleton's Plantation label.
 Singleton and Clark worked closely together in later years, finding and recording undiscovered talent which Clark produced for Singleton's Plantation label, such as Ron Daisley and The County Fair from Long Island, New York, consisting of Ron Daisley on guitar and vocals, Bill Black on Bass, Daryl Brooke on pedal steel guitar, John Backerty on electric guitar, and Paul Gelsomine on drums.